Zealousideal/BrainF_Learn/readme.md

-# 🧠 Brainfuck Learning Platform
+# 🧠 BrainF*ck Learning Platform
 ![alt text](/Assets_readme/BF_Tutorials.png)
-A modern, beautiful, and interactive **React-based** web application to learn and explore the esoteric programming language **Brainfuck**.
+A modern, beautiful, and interactive **React-based** web application to learn and explore the esoteric programming language **BrainF*ck**.
 This platform is divided into three main sections:

-- 📚 **Tutorials**: Learn the fundamentals, syntax, and nature of Brainfuck.
+- 📚 **Tutorials**: Learn the fundamentals, syntax, and nature of BrainF*ck.
-- 🧪 **Playground**: Write and run Brainfuck code directly in the browser.
+- 🧪 **Playground**: Write and run BrainF*ck code directly in the browser.

 ![alt text](/Assets_readme/BF_Playground.png)